What is typosquatting?

 What other forms does typosquatting take?

-Other instances of cybersquatting include:
+Other examples of cybersquatting tactics include:

 Is a homographic attack the same as typosquatting?